dotnet/docs-maui/docs/android/deployment/overview.md

 ## Create a keystore file

 Your app package should be signed.
 You use a keystore file to sign your package.
 The Java/Android SDKs includes the tools you need to generate a keystore.
 After generating a keystore file, you'll add it to your project and configure your project file to reference it.
-The Java SDK should be in your system path so that you can run the _keytool.exe_ tool.
+The Java SDK should be in your system path so that you can run the _keytool_ tool.

 Perform the following steps to create a keystore file: